 Kent had served as executive director of Local Health Plans of California since September 2013.
 Prior to that, she was principal with Health Management Associates Inc., from 2011 through 2013, where she advised clients on issues of health care reform.
 Her previous California government service included leadership roles in legislative, intergovernmental, financial and health policy areas with the Office of the Governor, the Health and Human Services Agency, and at DHCS.

 Kent earned a Bachelor of Arts in Government/History at Saint Mary’s College of California, and received a Master’s of Public Administration from the University of Southern California.

 Catherine Blakemore is the executive director for Disability Rights California (DRC).
 She previously worked as DRC’s Director of Litigation and the Managing Attorney of the Los Angeles office.
 Before joining DRC, Catherine was an attorney with the Legal Aid Foundation of Los Angeles and the Disability Rights Legal Center.

 Catherine received her J.D. from Loyola University School of Law in Los Angeles.

 Her work as an attorney was in the area of special education.
 She continues to work as one of the lawyers in the Chanda Smith vs. Los Angeles Unified School District case.
 She is the Vice Chair of the California Commission on Access to Justice, which seeks to improve access to courts and administrative agencies for low-income and modest means Californians.
 She also served, in the past, as president of the National Disability Rights Network.

-Lora Connolly, Director, Department of Aging
+Frances Mueller, Acting Director, Department of Aging

 Mark Ghaly, M.D.